 Group plants together: Plants release moisture through their leaves.
 A cluster of moisture-loving plants raises the local humidity slightly.
 Not a cure, but a meaningful supplement.
 If you’re building out a plant corner, ferns pair well with calatheas and prayer plants, which want exactly the same conditions.

 Humidifier: The most reliable fix by a wide margin.
-A small humidifier nearby, aiming for 50% or higher, makes a noticeable difference within weeks.
-University of Minnesota Extension confirms that room humidifiers are the most effective method for maintaining stable humidity for tropical houseplants in heated or air-conditioned homes.
+A small humidifier nearby, aiming for 50% or higher, makes a noticeable difference within weeks because it changes the room-air pattern instead of briefly wetting the leaves.
+If you want the wider diagnosis framework for vents, overnight drops, pebble trays, and which plants genuinely need extra moisture, read our guide to humidity for houseplants.

 Misting works short-term but evaporates quickly and can promote fungal issues if fronds stay wet.
 It’s better as a supplement than a strategy.